NateEag/next-vcs/readme.md

 hard work to achieve what I would like.

+## Smarter Merging And Diffing

+It's perfectly possible to teach your VCS how to merge custom file formats.
+Pretty sure Git already supports it.

+So, a really *good* VCS would ship with smart merging and diffing engines for major programming languages.
+Such tools have been written, but I don't remember where I saw them in the past.

+Diffing is another algorithm, obviously.

 ## Commits As Undo History

 I use undo-tree in Emacs to have infinite undo that works sanely.